A Bombieri-Vinogradov theorem for sectors in real quadratic number fields: Introduction and main result

 \subsection{Organization of this article}

 After introducing the necessary tools, we will use Fourier analysis to pick out the residue class and sector conditions via Hecke characters.
 This reduces the problem to bounding averages of Hecke character sums over prime ideals (in fact, we work with the von Mangoldt function instead of the indicator function of primes).
 The moduli $\mathfrak{q}$ with a small norm will be treated using a version of the Siegel-Walfisz theorem.
 For the remaining contribution, we will use Vaughan's identity to reduce the problem to bounding averages of bilinear sums with Hecke characters over ideals.
 For the estimation of these averages, we will use a version of the Polya-Vinogradov inequality as well as a large sieve inequality for Hecke characters.
 This will finally allow us to establish our Bombieri-Vinogradov theorem for sectors in real quadratic fields.
-Throughout the remainder of this article, we allow implied constants to depend on $\mathbb{K}$ and $\eta$. \\ \\ {\bf Remark 2:} The somewhat disappointing level of distribution of $1/5-\varepsilon$ in our Theorem \ref{main} arises from a large sieve inequality for a family of Hecke characters (Lemma \ref{LSieve} below) which is worse than what we expect to hold (see Remark 3 after the proof of Lemma \ref{LSieve}).
+Throughout the remainder of this article, we allow implied constants to depend on $\varepsilon$, $A$, $\eta$ and $\mathbb{K}$. \\ \\ {\bf Remark 2:} The level of distribution of $1/4-\varepsilon$ in our Theorem \ref{main} arises from a large sieve inequality for a family of Hecke characters (Lemma \ref{LSieve} below) which is worse than what we expect to hold (see Remark 3 after the proof of Lemma \ref{LSieve}).
 It would be desirable to improve this bound.
 Our conjectural large sieve inequality would lead to a level of distribution $1/2-\varepsilon$.
-Another future task could be to remove the class number one condition, which shouldn't be hard.